-In collaboration with the InnoEnergy Career Centre, the CommUnity-Spain held an open forum event as the final formal event of the 2016-2017 academic year.
+In collaboration with the InnoEnergy Career Centre, the The specified item was not found. held an open forum event as the final formal event of the 2016-2017 academic year.
 Three InnoEnergy Alumni from three different programmes were guests and answered questions for the attending students and other CommUnity members.
 The event comes at a critical time for both first and second year InnoEnergy students as they go through the search for internships and full-time positions, respectively.

 The event started with a few updates from Claudio Geyken regarding the state of our CommUnity and the exciting developments since the productive meeting with the Vice President of the European Commission Maroš Šefčovič (view the article here).
 The event was again live streamed across the CommUnity, allowing others to digitally ‘attend’ this event which was the first of its kind for the Barcelona CommUnity.
 With a hand poll to begin the meeting, it was clear that everyone in the room—presenters and attendees included—had undertaken a job-search in the past, and therefore, the open forum-style event was relevant for all who were in attendance.